mendax1234/6940Swerve-docs/docs/source/index.rst

    ^^^

-   Old but basic sofware algorithm overview of swerve drive.
+   Old but basic software algorithm overview of swerve drive.

    +++